peralivet/PreppingDataWeeklyProject/pwc-call-center-trend/Readme.md

 This is a project from TheForage.
 I'm working on a Call Center data set.
-Here is the link to the [Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiZWRmMTgwNjQtYjY1ZC00OTllLTlkZTctN2ZjYjMxY2IxYTYyIiwidCI6IjczOWFhMmE3LTFiMzktNGIzNS1iNTEzLTQ1NjY5MzQ3YjFjYSJ9) for my solution
+Here is the link to the [Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiZWRmMTgwNjQtYjY1ZC00OTllLTlkZTctN2ZjYjMxY2IxYTYyIiwidCI6IjczOWFhMmE3LTFiMzktNGIzNS1iNTEzLTQ1NjY5MzQ3YjFjYSJ9) for my solution.

+The steps taken in solving this problem are in the Process.md file.

 Here is the requirement.